kinecosystem/mykinwallet/README.md

 **How to clone the project**

-Press on "clone or download" button and copy the repository link
+Press on the "clone or download" button and copy the repository link

 Inside your cli write:

     git clone *repository link here*

-After clone done in your cli write
+After the clone is done, enter the following command in your cli

     npm install

-after install done in your cli again write
+After the installation is done, enter the following command in your cli

     npm run developSecure